 Walgreens Boots Alliance (WBA) Stock Sinks As Market Gains: What You Should Know

 Investors will be hoping for strength from WBA as it approaches its next earnings release.
-On that day, WBA is projected to report earnings of $1.40 per share, which would represent a year-over-year decline of 4.11%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $34.53 billion, up 2.18% from the year-ago period.
+In that report, analysts expect WBA to post earnings of $1.39 per share.
+This would mark a year-over-year decline of 4.79%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $34.59 billion, up 2.36% from the year-ago period.

 Investors might also notice recent changes to analyst estimates for WBA.
-Recent revisions tend to reflect the latest near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.1% higher within the past month.
-WBA is currently a Zacks Rank #3 (Hold).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.1% higher.
+WBA is currently sporting a Zacks Rank of #4 (Sell).

-Looking at its valuation, WBA is holding a Forward P/E ratio of 10.02.
-This valuation marks a discount compared to its industry's average Forward P/E of 10.69.
+Looking at its valuation, WBA is holding a Forward P/E ratio of 10.57.
+Its industry sports an average Forward P/E of 11.26, so we one might conclude that WBA is trading at a discount comparatively.

-Investors should also note that WBA has a PEG ratio of 1.48 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Retail - Pharmacies and Drug Stores stocks are, on average, holding a PEG ratio of 1.48 based on yesterday's closing prices.
+Meanwhile, WBA's PEG ratio is currently 1.56.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Retail - Pharmacies and Drug Stores was holding an average PEG ratio of 1.56 at yesterday's closing price.

 The Retail - Pharmacies and Drug Stores industry is part of the Retail-Wholesale sector.
-This group has a Zacks Industry Rank of 101, putting it in the top 40% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 177, which puts it in the bottom 31% of all 250+ industries.

 Click to get this free report